wilsonmar/wilsonmar.github.io/_posts/2016-08-01-windows-on-apple-mac-osx.md

    ### Get Windows image

-1. See my article <a target="_blank" href="https://wilsonmar.github.io/packer/">Packer from Hashicorp within macOS</a> to create an ISO image of Windows with a license for the Windows operating system.
+1. See my article <a target="_blank" href="https://wilsonmar.github.io/packer/">Packer from HashiCorp within macOS</a> to create an ISO image of Windows with a license for the Windows operating system.

    ### Troubleshooting